Omicron unravels travel industry's plans for a comeback | Business

 “I wasn't really concerned about my trip until the Czech Republic started what looked like a mini-lockdown process,” said Moore, who decided to reschedule her travel to March.

-While it is not clear where the variant emerged, South African scientists identified it last week, and many places have restricted travel from the wider region, including the European Union and Canada.
+While it is not clear where the variant emerged, South African scientists identified it last week, and many places, including the European Union and Canada, have restricted travel from the wider region.

 For all the alarm, little is known about omicron, including whether it is more contagious, causes more serious illness or can evade vaccines.

 Still, governments that were slow to react to the first wave of COVID-19 are eager to avoid past mistakes.
-The World Health Organisation says, however, that travel bans are of limited value and will "place a heavy burden on lives and livelihoods".
+The World Health Organization says, however, that travel bans are of limited value and will “place a heavy burden on lives and livelihoods.”
 Other experts say travel restrictions won't keep variants out but might give countries more time to get people vaccinated.

 Just over 30,000 tourists entered Israel in the first half of November, compared to 421,000 in November 2019, according to government figures.